twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt13-30-the-worst-danger%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  2021-01-11 rev. proofread by bhante;
+  (??
+If one does not know the nature of the processes of mind and body, and their impermanence, they are diṭṭhi stuck (nailed down). ??)

+  (??
+Or  Without knowing the nature of the process of the mental and body, and their impermanence; they are stuck (crucified) by diṭṭhi. ??)
   2020-12-30 create rst; post on 12-30